DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 Each specimen represent a material sample.
 To begin with, each material sample has its own collecting event, and each collecting event an interpreted collecting date.
 In addition, each material sample also has an information source with a verbatim collecting date.
-The two material samples are then connected to the same collecting event.
-Consequently, only one interpreted collecting date is saved for that event.
+When the two material samples get connected to the same collecting event, only one interpreted collecting date is saved for that event.
 The verbatim information is left unchanged.

 Creating a derived sample that represents the same individual